hananinas/chitty-chat/README.md

 ✔ Give a port for the client or leave empty for default settings:
 ````

+### dev Environment

+1. Clone the repository.
+2. open in your preferred ide
+2. Run `go mod download` to download the project dependencies.
+3. run it by using the command `go run .` in th terminal

 ### Examples plus how to use